vanessailana/Clinical-NER-Engine-/README.md

 Every entity with a confidence score ≥ your chosen threshold is stored in a local SQLite database.

 4. **Explore Tabs**
-View highlights, search results, model comparisons, metrics, consensus, and performance summaries.
+View highlights, search results, model comparisons.

 ---